Institute of Architects, Pakistan

-Institute of Architects, Pakistan is the Professional Development body of architects in Pakistan.
-The Pakistan Council of Architects and Planners (PCATP) is the governing body under 1983 Act, passed by the Parliament.
+Institute of Architects, Pakistan is the professional development body of architects in Pakistan.
+The Pakistan Council of Architects and Planners (PCATP) is the governing body of the institute under 1983 Act, passed by the Parliament.

 History

 It was formed in 1957 by a small group of architects.

 Incorporation

 It was incorporated on 22 May 1969 in Karachi under the Companies Act VII of 1913.
 It was formed as a limited company.